 What Is Benford’s Law?

-Benford’s Law has to do with the expected occurrence of leading digits in a dataset.
+Those looking for fraud often apply Benford’s Law, which has to do with the expected occurrence of leading digits in a dataset.
 Under this law, the numeral 1 will be the first digit in a naturally-occurring set of numbers 30.1% of the time, while the numeral 2 will be the leading digit 17.6% of the time and each numeral after, from 3 through 9, will be the first digit with decreasing frequency.

 Fraud examiners use Benford’s Law to determine whether datasets, like a group of payment amounts, are genuine.
 For example, if an employee's expense report lists 100 line items whose distribution of first digits differ significantly from the distribution outlined in Benford's Law, examiners have reason to believe the employee forged their expense reports.